craftercms/docs/source/by-role/system-admin/upgrade/upgrading-server.rst

 Before starting your upgrade:

-#. **Review the** :ref:`release notes <newIa-release-notes>` **for the version you are upgrading to**.
+#. **Review the** :ref:`release notes <release-notes>` **for the version you are upgrading to**.
 It contains specific information on the changes that have been made and how it may affect you when upgrading to that specific version.

 #. **Backup CrafterCMS** just in case something goes wrong with the upgrade.

    When upgrading CrafterCMS installed on a server, the upgrade scripts performs an automated backup of CrafterCMS, but it's recommended not to rely on the automated backup, just in case.
-See :ref:`newIa-backup-and-recovery` for details on how to perform the backup of CrafterCMS
+See :ref:`backup-and-recovery` for details on how to perform the backup of CrafterCMS

 #. **Manually shut down CrafterCMS**   For CrafterCMS installed on a server, the upgrade scripts shuts down CrafterCMS as one of the first steps, but it's also recommended not to rely on the automated shutting down just in case.

    To shutdown CrafterCMS, run the ``shutdown.sh`` script from the ``{Crafter-CMS-install-directory}/bin`` directory

-.. _newIa-upgrade-using-new-binary-archive:
+.. _upgrade-using-new-binary-archive:

 ---------------------------------------------------------------
 Upgrade by running the upgrade script from a new binary archive